 The UCLA Statistical Consulting Group offers many services to UCLA researchers.
-All of our services are provided free of charge.
+Most of our services are provided free of charge.
 Our services are listed below, along with details regarding the service.
 Please note that we do not offer telephone consulting (that is to say, we do not answer statistical consulting questions over the phone).

 The goal of the UCLA Statistical Consulting Group is to help UCLA faculty, staff, and graduate students perform top-notch research, with the greatest emphasis on data analysis related to grants and publications, but also including dissertation research.
 We provide advice and resources to enable you to develop and/or extend your statistical computing skills, helping you to independently use common statistical packages for the analysis of research data.

 Please visit our services FAQ page for more information and examples of the services that we offer.